AncientRoman/SublimeOpenFileOverSSH/README.md

 The file selection is done by opening an ssh connection after the server is input and `ls` is used to populate the folder/file list on demand.

 The only commands used by this plugin are `ssh` on the local machine and `ls`, `cat`, redirection (`>`), and `mkdir` (if you use _New_ to create folders) on the remote machine.

-## Important
-You will need to setup ssh public/private key login to your remote machine so this plugin can connect to your server in the background without needing a password.<br>

 ## Settings
 Open the settings file with one of these options.